Plantet

 Plantet is a red wine grape variety that was one of the hybrid grape created by French physician and grape breeder Albert Seibel.
 While the exact parentage of the grape is unknown, the most popular theories has it as a cross of two Seibel grapes, Seibel 867 x Seibel 2524 with another theory speculating that Plantet's parentage was Seibel 4461 crossed with Berlandieri-Jacquez.

-Plantet is grown primarily in the Loire Valley around Anjou and is known for its prolific yields that the vine can produce.
-The vine is generally reliable and disease resistant, producing well even after suffering through a spring frost, however the berries tend to be difficult to crush which, along with the uprooting of hybrid varieties throughout France, has contributed to the varieties decline in the later half of the 20th century.
+Plantet is grown primarily in the Loire Valley around Anjou and is known for its prolific yields.
+The variety is generally reliable and disease resistant, producing well even after suffering through a spring frost, however the berries tend to be difficult to crush which, along with the uprooting of hybrid varieties throughout France, has contributed to the variety's decline in the latter half of the 20th century.

 History

 Developed by grape breeder Albert Seibel in the late 19th century, Plantet's exact parentage in unknown though it very likely has at least one Seibel grape as a parent.
 For most of the 20th century, the variety was the most widely planted hybrid in the Loire Valley.
 Throughout France, the variety hit its peak in 1968 with more than 64,000 acres (26,000 hectares), almost exclusive to the Loire Valley and other scattered northern French wine regions.